plasticaxe/aoc_2020/README.md

 ## Usage

-TODO: Write usage instructions here
+This gem has no obvious usage besides my own testing at this point.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install all runtime and development dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+#### There is no target for release at this time, ignore the following...
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/aoc_2020.
+Bug reports and pull requests are welcome on GitHub at https://github.com/plasticaxe/aoc_2020.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/aoc_2020/blob/master/CODE_OF_CONDUCT.md).

 ## License